apurvab15/legacy-financial-app-agent/README.md

-# Legacy financial app — discover once, replay deterministically
+# Legacy Financial Agent : Discover, Record, Replay

 An agent learns a task in a legacy-style banking web app by driving it once with an LLM, compiles what it learned into a **capability artifact**, and then replays